luminescence-software/Echosync-Support/README.md

 If you wish to report a bug, please follow the recommendations in this article: [How to report a bug efficiently?](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)

-Technical support is provided free of charge, by the author of Metatogger, on his free time.
+Technical support is provided free of charge, by the author of Echosync, on his free time.
 If you want to thank him for his service, you can make a donation via [PayPal](https://paypal.me/sylvainrougeaux).

 Ready?
 You can [**open a support ticket**](https://github.com/luminescence-software/Echosync-Support/issues).